Ceratopogonidae

 Ceratopogonidae are holometabolous, meaning their development includes four life stages: egg, larva, pupa, and imago or adult.
 Most common species in warmer climates will take about two to six weeks to complete a life cycle.
 Both adult males and females feed on nectar.
 Most females also feed on the blood of vertebrates, including humans, to get protein for egg-laying.
-Their bites are painful, and can cause intensely itchy lesions.
+Their bites are painful, and can cause intensely itchy lesions due to the body producing histamines against the proteins from the midges' saliva.
 Their mouthparts are well-developed for cutting the skin of their hosts.
 Some species prey on other insects.

 Larvae need moisture to develop, but also air and food.
 They are not strictly aquatic or terrestrial.